ever-been/everDoc/src/book/markdown/configuration.md

 :	Inactivity timeout in seconds.
 The client will disconnect after the timeout.

 #### Task Manager Configuration {#user.configuration.taskmanager}
-Task Manager configuration options are used to tune the [Task Manager](#devel.services.taskmanager).
+Task Manager configuration options are used to tune the Task Manager.
 Use with care!

 `been.tm.benchmark.resubmit.maximum-allowed`=*10*
 :	Maximum number of resubmits of a failed benchmark task the Task Manager will allow.

 `been.tm.scanner.period`=*30*
-:	Period in second of the Task Manager's [local key scanner](#devel.services.taskmanager.errors).
+:	Period in second of the Task Manager's local key scanner.

 `been.tm.scanner.delay`=*15*
-:	Initial delay in seconds of the Task Manager's [local key scanner](#devel.services.taskmanager.errors).
+:	Initial delay in seconds of the Task Manager's local key scanner.

 #### Cluster Persistence Configuration {#user.configuration.objectrepo}
 Configuration for the persistence transport layer.
-See [Persistence](#user.persistence) for more details.
+See chapter [\ref*{user.persistence} (Persistence)](#user.persistence) for more details.

 `been.cluster.persistence.query-timeout`=*10*
 :	The timeout for queries into the persistence layer.